 In general, food in Geneva is quite diverse, reflecting the international nature of the city.
 Many of the ‘typical’ dishes are French in origin.
 Get ready for a lot of cheese.
-Awareness about allergies and gluten-free diets is moderate, so be prepared to ask specific questions if it is a serious health issue.
+Awareness about allergies and gluten-free diets are moderate, so be prepared to ask specific questions if it is a serious health issue.
 Vegetarian options are usually available at restaurants, the IHEID cafeteria, and all events hosted by GISA or IHEID.
 Depending on where you do your grocery shopping and how often you buy meals at the cafeteria and eat out, your food budget will probably be between 200 CHF and 350 CHF per month.
 Generally, preparing meals at home and shopping across the border in France are two key strategies for saving on your food expenses.

 The Graduate Institute has a cafeteria in the Maison de la Paix that is also used by IHEID staff, faculty, and employees of nearby organizations.
 When you use your student card to pay, you receive a discount from 15% up to 38% discount on food and beverages.
 You can load cash onto your student card at the machines outside the cafeteria (only cash bills, minimum 10CHF).